PommE15/SDC-TrafficSignClassifier/writeup.md

 ### Design and Test a Model Architecture

 #### 3. Data Preprocessing
+In `[1] code cell`, all images were loaded by pickle library which contains resize version of 32x32 while original ones vary from 15x15 to 250x250.

-There are two stages of data preprocessing I consider to apply.
+In `[6] code cell`, I applied grayscaling and normalization of min-max scaling as preprocessing steps.
+Here is a list of data preprocessing steps that I consider to apply:
+* grayscaling (or huescaling)
-* grayscaling and normalization
+* normalization
-* data augmentation
+* data augmentation (or cross-validation)

-In the first stage, I converted the images to grayscale.
-Although color could play an important role in different categories of traffic signs for human preception; qualities such as size, brightness, saturation of sample images could change RGB values easily and mislead our learning model.
-Then I normalized the images with min-max scaling to a range of [0.1, 0.9] for activation function.
-Both techniques also improve constrast casued by glare or darkness.
-Please refer to code cell [5].
+First of all, I converted the images to grayscale.
+Although color could play an important role in different categories of traffic signs for human preception; qualities such as size and HSB of sample images could easily change RGB values and mislead our learning model.
+On the other hand, huescaling is another interesting color transformation step to try, it does enhance the recognition in some cases, however, it could also over emphasize or simplify shapes of a image based on a few tests I performed.
+Here are two examples.

+![img with hue][image3a]
+![img with hue][image3c]

+As the second step, I normalized the images with min-max scaling to a range of [0.1, 0.9].
+The range is chosen because it was also used in the Tensorflow Lab we worked on.
+I'm not sure if this was chosen in the Lab for a specific reason (activation function?) or something else.
+How about ranges such as [-1, 1] and [0, 1]?
 Note that other feature scaling and normalization methods are available for different purposes at [cs231n.github.io](http://cs231n.github.io/neural-networks-2/#datapre).

 Here is an example of a traffic sign image before and after grayscaling and normalization.

-![alt text][image3a]
+Based on my tests, both steps improve recognition of a image, espicially, constrast casued by glare or darkness.

+![img of greyscale][image3b]

-The second stage is data augmentation.
-I haven't decided whether using it or not.
+As for the data augmentation step, I haven't decided whether using it or not.
 I'll come back to this after a few training and validation experiments.
-This will be my reference of [how to generate additional data](https://medium.com/@vivek.yadav/dealing-with-unbalanced-data-generating-additional-data-by-jittering-the-original-image-7497fe2119c3#.ywt6bxs5d).
+In case I need it, [how to generate additional data](https://medium.com/@vivek.yadav/dealing-with-unbalanced-data-generating-additional-data-by-jittering-the-original-image-7497fe2119c3#.ywt6bxs5d) will be my reference.

-Note that condsidering both computer power and small dataset, I decided not to use corss validation for this project.
+Last but not lease, condsidering both computer power and the intrinsic factor that some classes of samples are lack of variations in images, I decided not to use either cross-validation or mixing (training and validation sets) and respliting them for this project.

 #### 4. Weight Initialization